 with only that to go on, the semitone is only used to define define an interval. but the interval chosen in the example means some specific things.
 In the harmonic minor scale, the augmented 2nd is a scale step but the minor third can be a melodic

 The minor third is the one of the very first melodic intervals that children naturally sing while playing yet the augmented 2nd is considered a very dificult interval to sing.
-They even created the melodic scale to remove this hideous interval for
+They even created the melodic scale to remove this hideous interval forsingers.

 We use intervals to build chords, to describe melodic distances, semitones is more of an exact measurement that has its own special context, the context of using a tempered scale. we divide the octave in to 12 equal parts and we call each of distances

 In all the instances that I can recall where I use the term semitone, it is always used as a specific measurement used in music except possibly in analyzing 12-tone music where one might use this measurement to describe an interval.
-But even in that
+But even in thatcase, the fact that you use the term semitone, I find that it is talking about a specific distance between two tones.
+But unlike an inch, the semitone is not a specific spacial measurement. if you take an octave and measure the distance between the

 By convention, we build diminished chords in with minoor thirds.
 We could say that in this case the minor third would be a unit of measure.
 But in this case, you can only use it to build or measure 4 unites. after the 4th interval you are repeating the

 For me, personally, I would generally say that a semitone is one twelft of an octave.
-U can also use it to measure resolution. "the augmented 4th resolves outwardly with both tones moving one semitone (well, I would generally say a half step) outward
+U can also use it to measure resolution. "the augmented 4th resolves outwardly with both tones moving one semitone (well, I would generally say a half step) outwardto a minor 6th.
+OR that it contracts a half step or semitone to a major 3rd.

 BUT if you are analyzing 12 tone music, there are some that would use semitones to measure the distance between tones instead of terms like major or minor.